 Sociology at Palomar College is part of the Behavioral Sciences Department.
 The Sociology program offers courses to prepare students for upper-division programs in sociology at four-year colleges and universities, and we offer an Associate in Arts in Sociology for Transfer degree (AA-T Sociology).
-Click here for information on the AA-T degree program.

 Please report any broken links on this website to email@example.com.